t00fan01/CareerOS/README.md

 # 🚀 CareerOS

-**CareerOS** is an AI-driven, next-generation career roadmap and application tracker specifically built for IT and Tech students.
+**CareerOS** is an AI-driven, next -generation career roadmap and application tracker specifically built for IT and Tech students.
 With a stunning glassmorphic interface and a highly responsive design, CareerOS helps you effortlessly track your job applications, map your skills, and ace your interviews using an integrated Mock Interview Simulator.

 ## ✨ Features